rFalque/bib_vis/README.md

 python process_data.py
 ```

-The result of this visualisation is available in a [static](http://raphaelfalque.me/bib-vis/static.html) and [dynamic](http://raphaelfalque.me/bib-vis/dynamic.html) version.
+The dynamic result of this visualisation is available [here](https://rfalque.github.io/bibvis.html).

 :heavy_exclamation_mark: In order to be interpreted the JSON file has to be processed by a server (or emulated locally).